RusieckiFilip/Praca_Magisterska/README.md

 python evaluate_model.py

-License: <br />
-This project is licensed under the MIT License - see the LICENSE file for details.

 Acknowledgements: <br />
 This work was conducted at the Interdisciplinary Centre for Mathematical and Computational Modelling (ICM), University of Warsaw, under the supervision of Dr. Jakub Zieliński.
 I would like to thank my academic advisors, the contributors to the LIDC-IDRI dataset, and the open-source community for their invaluable support and resources.
 Special thanks to the PyTorch community for their excellent tools and documentation.